Evaluations and reports

 The evaluation report, released in 2020, highlights the strategy has a sound approach which has the potential to provide more effective outcomes.
 It shows that the strategy has had a positive impact in schools, especially for students in their early years.
 It also suggests that the strategy is on the right track and has more work to do, especially for students in older years.

-- Positive impact in schools, particularly at the primary level with younger school children.
+- The Strategy is having a positive impact in schools, particularly at the primary level with younger school children.

 - Disadvantage in these communities has had a big impact on attendance and engagement.